A Manufactured Housing Vocabulary Primer – MH Industry Terms

 A snuggle wide is a term used for a multi-section home, usually a double-wide, that is shorter than most, typically between 50- and 60-feet long.

 Pier: Similar to a “ribbon”, a cement pier is poured into the ground in strategic locations to serve as a foundation for a manufactured home.
 Piers are used in place of a full concrete pad foundation, often to save on time and cost.
 This pier should not be confused with a metal pier, which is an aftermarket accessory with A-frame construction that is placed below a home’s chassis to anchor and stabilize the residence.

 What is a quad in manufactured housing?

-Quad: A Quad is a four-section manufactured home, sold to a buyer in four parts that are delivered and joined on site.
+Quad: Known as a quadruple wide mobile home, is a four-section manufactured home, sold to a buyer in four parts that are delivered and joined on site.
 The feature that separates a quad from a modular home is that each of the four section of a quad meet HUD code.

 What is a ribbon?